hapijs/hapi/API.md

   [`server.lookup()`](#serverlookupid).
 Cannot be assigned to routes with an array of methods.

-- `isInternal` - if `true`, the route cannot be accessed through the HTTP connection but only through the `server.inject()` interface.
+- `isInternal` - if `true`, the route cannot be accessed through the HTTP connection but only through the `server.inject()` interface with the `allowInternals` option set to `true`.
 Used for internal routes that should not be accessible to the outside world.
 Defaults to `false`.

 - `json` - optional arguments passed to `JSON.stringify()` when converting an object or error response to a string payload.
 Supports the following: